cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

     }
     // rest of the class
 ```
-In the constructor, we initialize the `COM` connection and get the version number of the Excel application.
-We also added a field `_version` to store the version number.
-While communicating with the simulator, we use a semaphore to avoid multiple threads accessing the `COM` object at the same time.
+In the constructor, initialize the `COM` connection and get the Excel application's version number.
+The field `_version` stores the version number.
+When you connect to the simulator, use a semaphore to avoid using multiple threads to access the `COM` object at the same time.

-We also need to add a method that closes the Excel application when `COM` connection is closed.
+Also, add a method that closes the Excel application when the `COM` connection is closed.

 ```csharp
 protected override void PreShutdown()
 {